jinhaoli-alex/unsw-comm1180-w5-financial-calculator/README.md

 A simple command-line program to apply key financial mathematical concepts from COMM1180 Week 5, including Time Value of Money, Annuities, Perpetuities, and APR⇄EAR conversions.
 Designed for Python 3.10+ with an optional learning mode for concept reinforcement.

+This mini-project is exclusively serving UNSW undergraduates who take COMM1180 in Term 2, 2025, by students, for students.

 ---

 ## Table of Contents